Application and admission

 Applicants for the PhD programmes at the Faculty of Natural Sciences must have a relevant master's degree or equivalent education, with a strong academic record.
 The Faculty may approve other, comparable qualifications as the basis for admission.

 Applicants are required to have a weighted average grade of B or higher (in accordance with NTNU's grading system) in the two last years of their master's degree (equivalent to 120 ECTS).
-The weighted average grade of the applicant's bachelor degree or equivalent education must be C or higher.

 Before you can apply for admission to one of the PhD programmes, the funding of the study period, including running costs, must be confirmed.